Deepankar1729/ecommerce_basic/README.md

 ### 1️⃣ Create a Stripe Account

 - If you don’t already have one, sign up at [https://stripe.com](https://stripe.com).
-- Use your Stripe account to obtain test API keys.
+- Use your Stripe account to obtain test API key.

 ---